ToraenN/buildpacks/README.md

 p : sorts the builds by 'profession/gametype/rating' instead of 'gametype/rating'.
 Is overridden by 'l'.
 It is recommended to also specify 'r' to sort by just 'profession/gametype', but not required.

-q : to ask the user for a single category to compile.
+q : to manually enter the categories to compile.
 Takes priority over c.

 r : removes the rating subdirectories.
 Builds are saved directly to the gametype directories (or user-defined directory, if 'l' was specified).
 The rating is appended to the title of the build (or the team subdirectory for team builds).